Jack-Manning11/Desktop/mistborn.md

 ### Electrum - 5 minutes
 Electrum reveals your own future, sprouting shadows from yourself with a number of possible futures.
 It also acts as a counter to Atium.

 **Burning:** While burning this metal you create a number of shadows equal to 2 x your proficiency bonus that play out the next 6 seconds if you were to take those specific actions.
-Interpreting these shadows requires immense concentration, so you must treat burning this metal as if you were concentrating on a spell.
+Interpreting these shadows requires immense concentration, so you must treat burning this metal as if you were concentrating on a
+\page
+spell.
 These shadows do not tell you what action to take, they simply reveal the consequences should you take an action.

 You can make an INT check to try and gain information on what the best course of action may be.
 The DC is set at DM's discretion, scaling depending on the situation, and on a successful check you are able to properly inform yourself on what the best course of action is.